 Class C RVs

-The Winnebago Navion, which can sleep up to 4 people comfortably and has 3 different floor plans to choose from.
-You have optional upgrades for increased comfort including an entertainment package with theater seating, an insulated sleeper deck, and solar and water tank upgrades for longer trips.
+The Winnebago Navion, which can sleep up to 4 people comfortably and has three different floor plans to choose from.
+You have optional upgrades for increased comfort, including an entertainment package with theater seating, an insulated sleeper deck, and solar and water tank upgrades for longer trips.